Mortgages in Spain.

 This example illustrates the ability to structure financing in Spain for a young, non-resident profile, under attractive and secure conditions.

+It’s better to talk about buying a vacation home rather than saying that you are doing a rental investment.
+In fact, some banks will refuse to finance a “ "investment".
 Even if they agree to grant you a loan, they will not apply conditions as advantageous as if you talk about buying a second home: less attractive interest rates, shorter terms.
+However, you risk nothing by talking about a second home, because once the mortgage loan is granted, the banks will not check whether you rent the property in question.

 Should you take out a mortgage in Spain, or seek financing in your country of tax residence?